 3. Arrive early.
 Leave before anyone notices.

 Presence is everything in journalism.
 Show up, establish that you were there, make eye contact with two or three people of apparent significance, and then exit quietly before anyone asks for your credentials.
-You do not want to be around when the questions start.
-That is not where stories happen.
+You do not want to be around when the questions start; that is not where stories happen.
 Stories happen in the parking lot afterward.

 4. Never reveal your sources.
 Especially if you do not have any.